Corn (pathology): Names

 Although an excised corn resembles a barleycorn in shape, the two words 'corn' are unrelated.
 The word 'corn' for a callus derives from the Latin cornus 'horn', and is related to the Greek keras (whence keratin).
-The 'corn' of 'barley corn' descends from the Indo-European word for 'grain'.
+The 'corn' of 'barleycorn' descends from the Indo-European word for 'grain.'
 The similarity in form is a historical accident.

 Many languages have metaphoric phrases for corns.
-Several are based on the word for 'eye': e.g. German Hühnerauge and Mandarin 雞眼 jīyǎn, both 'chicken eye', or Japanese uo-no me, Malay mata ikan and Thai ตาปลา taa plaa, all 'fish eye'.
-German also has Krähenauge 'crow's eye', Hornauge 'horned eye' and Leichdorn 'body/corpse thorn'; similar phrases are used in other Germanic languages (e.g. Dutch eksteroog 'magpie eye' and likdoorn, Swedish liktorn).
+Several are based on the word for 'eye': e.g., German Hühnerauge and Mandarin 雞眼 jīyǎn, both 'chicken eye', or Japanese uo-no me, Malay mata ikan and Thai ตาปลา taa plaa, all 'fish eye'.
+German also has Krähenauge 'crow's eye', Hornauge 'horned eye' and Leichdorn 'body/corpse thorn'; similar phrases are used in other Germanic languages (e.g., Dutch eksteroog 'magpie eye' and likdoorn, Swedish liktorn).
 Romance languages tend to use cognates of 'callus' (French cal, Spanish callo and Italian callo), 'cornus' (French cor, Italian corno), but Catalan uses ull de poll meaning 'chick's eye'.
 Medically hyperkeratosis (Fr. hyperkératose, Sp. hiperqueratosis, It. ipercheratosi).